China says Kerry's call for Internet freedom naive

 During an approximately 40-minute chat with bloggers in Beijing on Saturday, Kerry expressed his support for online freedom in China, as well as for human rights in general.

-Chinese Foreign Ministry spokeswoman Hua Chunying said outsiders had no right to pass judgement and misunderstood the real situation.
+Chinese Foreign Ministry spokeswoman Hua Chunying said outsiders had no right to pass judgment and misunderstood the real situation.

 "If China's Internet had not gone through enormous development in the past few years then where would these bloggers have come from?" she told a daily news briefing.